sync-different/alt-core/CONTRIBUTING.md

 ### Bug reporting guidelines
 * Search existing issues first, before creating a new issue
 * Please do not report security vulnerability through public Github issues.
-Instead email support@alterante.com
+Instead email support@alterante.com or send msg in Discord channel #security

 ## Contributing to Source Code
 * Please follow our [code of conduct](CODE_OF_CONDUCT.md)